About this seminar

 This seminar is aimed at public officials from all levels of government, especially those responsible for human resources or training or those working on KM initiatives.
 The seminar will equip them with the knowledge and practical tools to design training programmes and interventions that can offer a solution to the challenge of generational knowledge transfer.

 Tel: + 31 43 3296245

-The fee includes documentation, refreshments, two lunches, a welcome dinner and a walking sightseeing tour.
+The fee includes documentation, refreshments, two lunches and a welcome dinner.
 After the event, a certificate of participation will be handed out and participants will be given access to the digital version of the event documents.
 Accommodation and travel costs are at the expense of the participants or their administration.

 EIPA offers a 10% discount to all civil servants working for one of EIPA’s supporting countries, and civil servants working for an EU institution, body or agency.